mceSystems/javascript/README.md

   <a name="variables--one-const"></a><a name="13.2"></a>
   - [13.2](#variables--one-const) Use one `const` declaration per variable. eslint: [`one-var`](http://eslint.org/docs/rules/one-var.html) jscs: [`disallowMultipleVarDecl`](http://jscs.info/rule/disallowMultipleVarDecl)

     > Why?
-It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
+It"s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
 You can also step through each declaration with the debugger, instead of jumping through all of them at once.

     ```javascript
     // bad
     const items = getItems(),
         goSportsTeam = true,
-        dragonball = 'z';
+        dragonball = "z";

     // bad
     // (compare to above, and try to spot the mistake)
     const items = getItems(),
         goSportsTeam = true;
-        dragonball = 'z';
+        dragonball = "z";

     // good
     const items = getItems();
     const goSportsTeam = true;
-    const dragonball = 'z';
+    const dragonball = "z";
     ```

   <a name="variables--const-let-group"></a><a name="13.3"></a>